34th Street (Manhattan)

 34th Street is a major crosstown street in the New York City borough of Manhattan.
-It runs the width of Manhattan Island from West Side Highway on the West Side to the FDR Drive on the East Side.
+It runs the width of Manhattan Island from the West Side Highway on the West Side to FDR Drive on the East Side.
 34th Street is used as a crosstown artery between New Jersey to the west and Queens to the east, connecting the Lincoln Tunnel to New Jersey with the Queens–Midtown Tunnel to Long Island.

 Several notable buildings are located directly along 34th Street, including the Empire State Building, Macy's Herald Square, and Javits Center.
 Other structures, such as Pennsylvania Station, are located within one block of 34th Street.
 The street is served by the crosstown M34/M34A bus routes and contains several subway stops.

 History

 The street was designated by the Commissioners' Plan of 1811 that established the Manhattan street grid as one of 15 east-west streets that would be 100 ft in width (while other streets were designated as 60 ft in width).

-In April 2010, the New York City Department of Transportation proposed to add bus rapid transit along the 34th Street corridor.
-To create exclusive lanes for buses, the street would be converted to one-way westbound operation west of Sixth Avenue and one-way eastbound operation east of Fifth Avenue; a pedestrian plaza would be created between Fifth and Sixth avenues.
-The street was eventually kept in two-way operation.

-There was a mass shooting in 2012; Designer Jeffrey Johnson shot and killed his colleague and others outside 34th Street and Fifth Avenue.
+In August 2012, designer Jeffrey Johnson shot and killed his colleague outside 34th Street and Fifth Avenue.
+He then engaged in a shootout with responding police officers, which left nine bystanders wounded, all of them from police gunfire.
+Johnson was eventually shot and killed by officers.